 - Google Webmaster Tools

-Majestic SEO usually has the biggest data set of all the tools, it is also one of the longest running and better established SEO tools available, it has been around for years!
+Majestic SEO usually has the biggest data set of all the tools, it is also one of the longest-running and better-established SEO tools available, it has been around for years!
 Over this time it has built up a vast database of links, so much so that many SEO tools on the market use the Majestic API to pull data.
-In order to pull your back link data from Majestic you need to use the Site Explorer tool from within the Majestic Interface.
+To pull your backlink data from Majestic you need to use the Site Explorer tool from within the Majestic Interface.
 You will then need to choose either the fresh index or the historic index, I usually go for the fresh index, this way you can be sure that most of the links contained within this data are still active.
-You will need to create an Advanced Report and download the CSV of back links in a zip file.
+You will need to create an Advanced Report and download the CSV of backlinks in a zip file.

-This is one of my favourite SEO tools, and was the first tool I signed up to when I started Freelancing and we still use it day in day out at The Web Design Group.
+This is one of my favorite SEO tools and was the first tool I signed up to when I started Freelancing and we still use it day in day out at The Web Design Group.
 AHrefs is very simple to use and gives you great visual representations of the links pointing towards your site.
-I often use this whilst sat with potential new clients to give them an idea of what we can offer them.
-It is also great for getting a quick look at the percentage of anchor text heavy links within your profile, paying close attention to anchor text ratios is also very important when auditing back links, and building back links for that matter.
+I often use this whilst sitting with potential new clients to give them an idea of what we can offer them.
+It is also great for getting a quick look at the percentage of anchor text heavy links within your profile, paying close attention to anchor text ratios is also very important when auditing backlinks, and building backlinks for that matter.